wp-plugins/wp-cloudy/readme.txt

 6. WP Cloudy in action

 == Changelog ==
+= 2.7.6 =
+* NEW!
+Loads Map JS/CSS from your own web host or OWM
+* INFO UX improvement in WP Cloudy settings
+* FIX Saving settings from select in WP Cloudy settings
+* FIX 14 days forecast instead of 6
 = 2.7.5 =
 * FIX Severals PHP notice
 * FIX Warning PHP in Support settings tab